EladJosef/svelte-credit-card-component/README.md

 ## Component explain
-A simple credit card component based on svelte freamwork component support multi issuers (american express, discover, mastercard, visa) check the web demo at https://svelte-credit-card-component.web.app/
+A simple credit card component based on svelte freamwork component support multi issuers (american express, discover, mastercard, visa, jcb, diners-club) check the web demo at https://svelte-credit-card-component.web.app/

 ## How to use